The compact-open topology on the diffeomorphism or homeomorphism group of a smooth manifold without boundary is minimal in almost all dimensions: Preliminaries

-Applying \cite{wall2016differential}, Thm 2.5.6 iteratively we get: \begin{fact} For any two families of disjoint $k$-balls $\{D_{i}\}_{i=1}^{k},\{D'_{i}\}_{i=1}^{k}$ in some connected manifold $M$ and any collection of diffeomorphisms $h_{i}:D_{i}\cong D'_{i}$, which we assume to be orientation-preserving if $M$ is orientable, there exists $h\in \D_{c0}(M)$ extending all $h_{i}$ simultaneously. \end{fact}
+By applying \cite{wall2016differential}, Thm.
+2.5.6 iteratively we get the following. \begin{fact} Suppose we are given two families of disjoint $k$-balls $\{D_{i}\}_{i=1}^{k},\{D'_{i}\}_{i=1}^{k}$ in some connected smooth manifold $M$ and a collection of diffeomorphisms $h_{i}:D_{i}\cong D'_{i}$, which we assume to be orientation-preserving if $M$ is orientable.
+Then there exists $h\in \D_{c0}(M)$ extending all $h_{i}$ simultaneously. \end{fact}

+An analogous statement holds for the homeomorphism group of a topological manifold as a result of the annulus theorem \cite{moise2013geometric},\cite{Kirby1969},\cite{Quinn1982}.
+We say that a topological embedding of the standard closed $m$-ball $\overline{B}^{m}(1)$ in an $m$-dimensional topological manifold is collared if it extends to an embedding of $\overline{B}^{m}(2)$.
+We will refer to the image of such an embedding as a collared ball.